Derek Redmond

-Derek Anthony Redmond (born 3 September 1965) is a retired British sprinter.
-During his career, he held the British record for the 400 metres sprint, and won gold medals in the 4x400 metres relay at the World Championships and European Championships.
+Derek Anthony Redmond (born 4 September 1965) is a retired British sprinter.
+During his career, he held the British record for the 400 metres sprint, and won gold medals in the 4 × 400 metres relay at the World Championships and European Championships.

 At the 1992 Olympic Games in Barcelona, Redmond tore his hamstring in the 400 metres semi-final but continued the race limping and, with assistance from his father, managed to complete a full lap of the track as the crowd gave him a standing ovation.
 Although Redmond was disqualified and listed as "Did Not Finish" due to the outside assistance finishing the race, the incident has become a well-remembered moment in Olympic history, having been the subject of one of the International Olympic Committee's "Celebrate Humanity" videos and been used in advertisements by Visa as an illustration of the Olympic spirit and featured in Nike's "Courage" commercials in 2008.

 Personal life

-Redmond was born in Bletchley in Buckinghamshire to West Indian immigrants and educated at Roade School, Northamptonshire, where a multi-use sports hall is named after him.
+Redmond was born in Bletchley in Buckinghamshire to West Indian immigrant parents and educated at Roade School, Northamptonshire, where a multi-use sports hall is named after him.
 He is a supporter of Newcastle United.

-Redmond was married to the British Olympic swimmer Sharron Davies in 1994 in Northampton.
-The couple had two children, Elliott Anthony and Grace Elizabeth.
+Redmond married the British Olympic swimmer Sharron Davies in 1994 in Northampton.
+The couple had two children.
 They divorced in 2000.

-On 26 August 2011, Redmond married Maria Yates.

-In August 2014, Redmond was one of two hundred public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+In 2006 Redmond met Maria Yates and on 26th August 2011 Redmond married Maria and adopted her two children, Lucia Redmond and Paola Redmond.

 Athletics career

+Redmond was a four-times British 400 metres champion after winning the British AAA Championships title at the 1991 AAA Championships and finishing as the highest placed British athlete at the 1985, 1987 and 1992 AAA Championships.

 Redmond first broke the British record for the 400 metres in 1985 with a run of 44.82 seconds.
-This record was subsequently broken by Roger Black, but Redmond reclaimed the record in 1987.
+This record was subsequently broken by Roger Black, but Redmond reclaimed the record in 1987 when he clocked 44.50 seconds at the World Athletics Championships in Rome.

-In 1986, Redmond was a member of the team that won the 4x400 metres relay gold medal at the European Championships.
-The following year, he was on the team that won the 4x400 metres relay silver medal at the World Championships.
+In 1986, Redmond was a member of the team that won the 4 × 400 metres relay gold medal at the European Championships.
+The following year, he was on the team that won the 4 × 400 metres relay silver medal at the World Championships.

-At the 1991 World Championships Redmond was a member of the British team that shocked the athletics world by beating the much-favoured American team into second place to claim the gold medal in the 4x400 metres relay.
-Redmond ran the second leg in the final and, together with teammates Roger Black, John Regis and Kriss Akabusi, ran what was then the second-fastest 4x400 metres relay in history.
+At the 1991 World Championships Redmond was a member of the British team that shocked the athletics world by beating the much-favoured American team into second place to claim the gold medal in the 4 × 400 metres relay.
+Redmond ran the second leg in the final and, together with teammates Roger Black, John Regis and Kriss Akabusi, ran what was then the second-fastest 4 × 400 metres relay in history.

 Injuries consistently interrupted Redmond's career.
 At the 1988 Olympics in Seoul, he pulled out of the opening round of the 400 metres 90 seconds before his heat because of an injury to his Achilles tendon.
 Before the 1992 Summer Olympics, he had undergone eight operations due to injuries.